bentomas/node-async-testing/README.markdown

       require('../async_testing').runSuites(exports);
     }

-This way the tests will only be run if the file containing them is the base script being ran.
+This way the tests will only be run automatically if the file containing them is the base script being ran.

+node-async-testing also comes with a script that will run all test files in a specified directory.
+A test file is one that matches this regular expression:
+`/^test-.*\.js$/`.
+To use the script make sure node-async-testing has been installed properly and then run:

+    node-async-test testsDir

 Installing
 ----------